silverforge/TwitterClient/README.md

 =============

 Desktop twitter client for daily follow up.
 It is not official twitter application I wrote it just to follow the tweets on my wall.
+Any suggestions, comments are very welcome about the application.

 How to install the app
 ----------------------